akosfurton/stackoverflow_auto_mod/analysis_report.md

 # Models

 ## Train / Test split
+To generalize solutions to new posts, the pipeline separates the posts into two distinct sets, a training set and a testing set.
+Because both classes are balanced at 50% of all posts and there exists no known temporal relationship across posts, we can randomly sample into the training and testing set.

+The model is trained on the set of posts (titles and post body) in the training set, and is validated by scoring posts on the unseen to the model test set.
+As long as the test posts are drawn from the same overall pool of posts as the training set, the model should generalize to new posts.

 ## TF-IDF
+The specific method used to distinguish off-topic versus acceptable posts is known as `TF-IDF`, which stands for Term Frequency - Inverse Document Frequency.
+The tf-idf value of a word increases proportionally to how frequent a word appears in a document relative to the words's frequency in the overall set of documents.
+This method is often used for text-based recommendation systems and serves as a useful baseline to compare more advanced Neural Network based algorithms.

+The pipeline calculates the tf-idf score for all words found in the (cleaned) documents in the training set.
+These weightings are piped into a LogisticRegression classifier that attempts to distinguish the off-topic posts from the acceptable posts.
+Optionally, the metadata features may also be fed into the LogisticRegression classifier.

+Posts in the test set are shown to the pre-trained classifier and are scored with the model's "acceptability score" between 0 and 1.
+Note that the pre -trained classifier (both the LogisticRegression and the TF-IDF weightings) has not seen these posts before.

+Because it does not require any GPUs for training, TF-IDF provides an acceptably complex baseline classifier for this task.
+It performs well at distinguishing posts between the classes, is quick to train, and straightforward to assign scores to new posts

 ## Bert Transformer
+One of the main drawback of the TF-IDF approach is its inability to look at more detailed syntactic patterns in text.
+It purely focuses on relative frequencies and word counts.
+However, the exact placement of words within a sentence also carry significant semantic meaning.

+In addition, the TF-IDF model was trained solely on the set of StackOverflow posts from the training set.
+This corpus of documents is comprehensive, but not as comprehensive as other sets of text in the English language.
+A model that has been pre-trained on a more general English language corpus (for
+    example, Wikipedia) would generalize syntactic patterns better than purely StackOverflow posts.

+The above framework (pre-training a model on a general corpus, and fine tuning it's final layers based on the specific set of texts) is known as transfer learning.
+This approach would learn the English language's general patterns and fine tune them to the specifics of StackOverflow post behavior

+Therefore, a Transformer based model such as Google's BERT mitigates the most significant disadvantages of the TF-IDF model.
+However, this approach is significantly more computationally expensive (requires GPUs, lots of memory ) and takes much longer to fine tune to the StackOverflow corpus than TF-IDF.

 # Model Evaluation Metrics
 To evaluate model performance, I used a comprehensive set of evaluation